TheArtling/react-get-form-data/README.md

-# react-native-get-form-data #
+# react-get-form-data #

-A react native form component
+A react form component